Frontotemporal dementia: Semantic dementia

 Semantic dementia (SD) is characterized by the loss of semantic understanding, resulting in impaired word comprehension.
 However, speech remains fluent and grammatical.

 Progressive nonfluent aphasia

 Progressive nonfluent aphasia (PNFA) is characterized by progressive difficulties in speech production.

 Neuronal intermediate filament inclusion disease

 Neuronal intermediate filament inclusion disease (NIFID) is a rare distinct variant.
 The inclusion bodies that are present in NIFID are cytoplasmic and made up of type IV intermediate filaments.
 NIFID has an early age of onset between 23 and 56.
-Symptoms can include behavioural, and personality changes, memory and cognitive impairments, language difficulties, motor weakness, and extrapyramidal symptoms.
-NIFID is one of the FTLD-FUS proteopathies.
+Symptoms can include behavioral and personality changes, memory and cognitive impairments, language difficulties, motor weakness, and extrapyramidal symptoms.
+NIFID is one of the frontotemporal lobar degeneration (FTLD)-FUS proteopathies.
 Imaging commonly shows atrophy in the frontotemporal region, and in part of the striatum in the basal ganglia.
 Post-mortem studies show a marked reduction in the caudate nucleus of the striatum; frontotemporal gyri are narrowed, with widened intervening sulci, and the lateral ventricles are enlarged.